sharkymark/v2-templates/pod-pycharm-icon/README.md

 ---
-name: Develop with JetBrains IntelliJ IDEA Ultimate in a Kubernetes pod
+name: Develop with JetBrains PyCharm Professional in a Kubernetes pod
-description: The goal is to enable a dashboard icon to an IntelliJ IDEA Ultimate container that JetBrains Gateway can connect to
+description: The goal is to enable a dashboard icon to aPyCharm Professional container that JetBrains Gateway can connect to
 tags: [cloud, kubernetes]
 ---

-# IntelliJ IDEA Ultimate & JetBrains Gateway template for a workspace in a Kubernetes pod - from a dashboard icon
+# PyCharm Professional & JetBrains Gateway template for a workspace in a Kubernetes pod - from a dashboard icon

 ### Special Use Case
-1. The templates [establish costs](https://coder.com/docs/v2/latest/admin/quotas#establishing-costs)for compute resources of a workspace.
-A group [esablish budgets](https://coder.com/docs/v2/latest/admin/quotas#establishing-budgets) to restrict how many compute resources a developer can use.
+1. The templates [establish costs](https://coder.com/docs/v2/latest/admin/quotas#establishing-costs) for compute resources of a workspace.
+A group [establish budgets](https://coder.com/docs/v2/latest/admin/quotas#establishing-budgets) to restrict how many compute resources a developer can use.

 ### Apps included
 1. A web-based terminal
 1. JetBrains IDE launched from a dashboard icon (accessible with SSH and JetBrains Gateway)

-### Launching JetBrains Gateway and IntelliJ from a workspace dashboard icon
+### Launching JetBrains Gateway and PyCharm Professional from a workspace dashboard icon

 You must define `coder_app` resource using `external = true` and specific `url` string and format that includes JetBrains-specific information such as`ide_product_code`, `ide_build_number` and `ide_download_link`